irakeshkelm/iiRearGuard/README.md

 Check out,

-trampsAndTramping.txt (Actively updated)
+conservativesGamePrincessesCommunistsSocialists.txt (Actively updated)

 then, continue

 to Check out,

-waveComm.txt (in this folder)
+americansGamePrinceRoyalists.txt (in this folder)

 if, still interested, Check out

-electronLegal.txt (in this folder)
+illegalMalesGameCode.txt (in this folder)

 Build and Operationalize a Planet.
 Expand and Update Independent Interest